Many students get excited when they hear about the option of taking an exam in an online format.

 Accessibility – For test-takers, convenience and accessibility are the most important benefits.
 Thanks to Online Proctored (OP) test delivery, students can take an exam at home or at the office, which will save the test-takers considerably in time and expenses.
 Most probably, this is the biggest advantage of taking an exam online: candidates are not required to travel to and from a testing center.

 Flexibility – Another key benefit of online testing is flexibility.
 Students don’t have to register for the exam far in advance.
 Often, they can schedule their test for the same day they’re free to sit for the exam if a proctor is available.
+To learn how to log in to your GED.com account and what to do if you have forgotten your password, check out the linked page.

 When taking the GED exam, for example, test-takers don’t have to plan and register for one of the four GED subtests weeks in advance.
 They can schedule their exam for the very same day or, if needed, reschedule their exams up to 30 minutes prior to the set testing appointment.
 Especially for candidates with pretty busy schedules, this is particularly helpful.